 I always find myself in the water on vacation whether it be going to the beach, relaxing in the pool, exploring the ocean via a submersible scooter, taking a glass-bottom boat tour, or sailing on a catamaran.
 When planning our girls weekend in Montego Bay, I just HAD to add a water activity.
 Bamboo Rafting on the Martha Brae was exactly what we needed.
 If you’re planning a trip to Montego Bay or looking for a cruise stop excursion, read more about our experience Bamboo Rafting on the Martha Brae River in Falmouth, Jamaica.

 Martha Brae River Facts + About the Martha Brae Rafter’s Village

-Bamboo Rafting on the Martha Brae is the #1 rafting attraction on the island.
+Bamboo Rafting on the Martha Brae is the #1 rafting attraction on the island of Jamaica.
 The Martha Brae Rafter’s Village is located about 20 miles from Montego Bay in Falmouth, part of the Trelawny Parish.
 During the plantation era, Bamboo rafts were used to float sugar and other crops to the harbor before being loaded on ships headed to Europe.

 Traveling to the Martha Brae Rafting Village from Montego Bay

 Since we’re somewhat “spur of the moment travelers” and sometimes travel on a budget, we searched online to see how much rafting on the Martha Brae would cost.
 The best option we saw for our last-minute planning was via Jamaica Rafting.
 The Martha Brae rafting cost at the time was $65 which included roundtrip transportation, welcome drinks, and the three-mile raft ride on the Martha Brae River.